Having more fun than a human being should be allowed to have Rush Limbos serving humanity, executing assigned host duties flawlessly, zero mistakes.

 We're watching all this stuff.

-We're watching all the hype from the meeting about Rick Santorum and his three state win.
+We're watching all the hype from the meeting about Rick Santorum and his three-state win.

-We weren't there for a reason.
+Good heavens, we weren't there for a reason.

 Those were non-binding delegates.